-Jose-Luis Orozco is releasing ¡Come Bien!
-Eat Right! on Sept.
-18th.
-This new CD is a feast of rhythm, rhyme, and culture infused with the message to eat right and live life to its fullest.
+Jose-Luis Orozco has a wonderful new CD called ¡Come Bien!
+Eat Right!.
+This CD is a feast of rhythm, rhyme, and culture infused with the message to eat right and live life to its fullest.

 Jose-Luis Orozco is an award-winning musician, composer and educator.
 My children listened to his music as they were growing up, and I have been teaching with his songs for over 20 years. ¡Come Bien!
 Eat Right! is his 16th CD and his Smithsonian Folkways debut.
 Learn more about Jose-Luis Orozco on his website.